fiixlabs/web-meter-reading-handler/README.md

 file which can run without Brackets is included, and explained in the "ALTERNATIVE" section.

-Before attempting to run the program, please be sure to extract all of the files from the "Automated Meter Reading Handler v.1.4.zip" file.
-The program cannot be run from the zip file.
+For those who downloaded the package from the Maintenance Assistant website: before attempting to run the program, please be sure to extract all of the files from the "Automated Meter Reading Handler v.1.4.zip" file.
+The program cannot be run from the .zip package.

 For a simple step-by-step guide to setting up this program, see the file named "Step-By-Step Beginner Guide.txt".